marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 - provision read and write capacity in anticipation if needed
 - autoscale capacity
 - on demand capacity flexible at a small premium cost
-- can acieve ACID compliance with DynamoDB Transactions
+- can achieve ACID compliance with DynamoDB Transactions
 - all tables created in a region must be unique within the account
 - Primary key and sort key
 - Possible local secondary index: same partition key as the table but different sort key.
-When you already know the partition key but want to quiclkly query on some other attribute.
+When you already know the partition key but want to quickly query on some other attribute.
 - Possible global secondary index: partition key and sort key can be different from those on the table.
 For fast query when attributes fail outside of the primary key without need to do full scan
 - [expiring items by using DynamoDB TTL](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html) (based on a specific attribute name).
 - [limits and quotas](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/ServiceQuotas.html):